MichaelE919/ncaa-stats-webscraper/README.md

-# NCAA Basketball Stats Webscrapper
+# NCAA Basketball Stats Webscraper
 > Collects team stats for the top 68 NCAA basketball teams and writes them to a preformatted Excel spreadsheet.

 This Python script uses the Request and Beautiful Soup libraries to collect team stats from teamrankings.com and kenpom.com and creates a series of lists and dictionaries to contain the information.